 You can visit Ninh Binh at any time of the year, each season in Ninh Binh has a unique beauty that is nowhere to be found.

 Noted as another World Heritage Site of the long-stretching nation, the Ancient Town of Hoi An carries not only the diversity of settings but also the history of hundreds of years of cultural interference between the three countries of China, Japan, and Vietnam.
 You will need to be ready to fall in love with the mix of vibrant lifestyle and ancient architecture of this little town.

 Hoi An is also famous for a wide range of delightful cafes and restaurants of those overlooking peaceful views.
-Even for a local, the town’s delicacies are definitely one-of-a-kind and it will give you a hard time to pick among all the good food.
+Even for a local, the town’s delicacies are definitely one-of-a-kind, and it will give you a hard time picking among all the good food.

 As the most beautiful city in Vietnam, Hoi An is crowded year-round, the tourist season starts from November to the end of February.
 If you want to enjoy a “real” Hoi An, April to June is the right time for you, when there are the least tourists.

 Further north of Hoi An is a beautiful coastal city – Da Nang.
 Da Nang is a tropical sea paradise in Vietnam; it has some of the most beautiful and secluded beaches such as Non Nuoc Beach, which is almost never too busy.
 It would make you extend your staying here with its spectacular mountain temples, well-decorated bars and restaurants, and so much more.
 It is not random that many expats choose to relocate here as you can easily find a hint of the modern lifestyle of a big city blended into the tranquility of the natural surroundings.